3 Simple Diy Repairs Stuck Interior Doors

 -

-- Reattach the door to the hinges and test the fit.
+Reinstall the Door - Reattach the door to the hinges and test the fit.

-Example: During the humid summer months, Mark's bathroom door became difficult to close.
+During the humid summer months, Mark's bathroom door became difficult to close.
 After sanding down the swollen edges, the door moved smoothly again.

-Step #3: Tightening Loose Hinges
+Tightening Loose Hinges

-Loose hinges can cause a door to sag, preventing it from closing properly.
+Why It Matters Loose hinges can cause a door to sag, preventing it from closing properly.

 -

-- Tighten all screws on the hinges.
+- Steps - Tighten all screws on the hinges.

 - If screws are stripped, replace them with longer ones for a better hold.

-Example: Lisa's pantry door would always swing open slightly.
+Lisa's pantry door would always swing open slightly.
 Tightening the hinge screws solved the issue, keeping her pantry closed and neat.

 Tips and Reminders

-- Regular Maintenance: Periodically check the alignment of your doors and tighten any loose screws.
+Regular Maintenance Periodically check the alignment of your doors and tighten any loose screws.

-- Weatherproofing: Use weather stripping to minimize door swelling due to humidity.
+Weatherproofing Use weather stripping to minimize door swelling due to humidity.

-- Lubrication: Apply a silicone-based lubricant to hinges to keep them moving smoothly.
+Lubrication Apply a silicone-based lubricant to hinges to keep them moving smoothly.

 Conclusion